This is Afghanistan EITI's 2019 annual progress report, published in May 2020.

 |Rare Earths||1.4||Mt||Ore grading 2.77% light rare-earth elements|

 EITI Reports show that the largest source of government revenue from the extractive industries in Afghanistan are bonus payments (signature bonus) from the Aynak Copper Project.
-The security background means that central government is hampered in its ability to manage and enforce revenue collection in accordance with its laws
+Aside from these exceptional payments, the two state-owned enterprises (North Coal Enterprise and Afghan Gas Enterprise) account for around two-thirds of government extractives revenues.
+The security background means that central government is hampered in its ability to manage and enforce revenue collection in accordance with its laws.

 EITI Reports show discrepancies and some uncertainty about whether companies make payments to municipalities and whether these flows are material.
 A priori, the Ministry of Finance is the only entity that receives tax payments and the Ministry of Mines and Petroleum receives royalty payments.
 EITI Reports include recommendations on further work to clarify the actual situation of how revenues are collected and distributed.